mesopelagique/Shoal/README.md

 ## TODO

 - support selection? (with or without using `toCollection`)
-- more functions (standard deviation and variance, skewness, kurtosis, ...)
+- more functions (standard deviation and variance, skewness, kurtosis, ...) = implement it or request to be implemented by 4D (with more efficiency)
 - multiple columns group by
+- result into a collection instead of object

 ![logo](logo.png)